sudeepy/sudeepy.github.io/_posts/2015-02-11-functional-mergesort.markdown

     let suit: Suit
 }

+// Note: There is nothing in this that is specific to Card and
-func riffleShuffle(cards: [Card]) -> [Card] {
+//       could be made generic func riffleShuffle(cards: [Card]) -> [Card] {
     let middle = cards.count / 2
     let left = Array(cards[0..<middle])